In Ruby, we can use Enumerable#map to process collections. The map method takes a block:

 I decided to do a quick benchmark on how efficient the block method of map runs compared to the using a proc:

-The results show that using proc
+The results show that using proc is slower than calling map with a block:

 1